Get insider access

 This TV was replaced by the LG G3 OLED

-The LG G2 OLED is a high-end TV, and it's the successor to the LG G1 OLED.
+The LG G2 OLED is a high-end TV and the successor to the LG G1 OLED.
 OLED TVs like the G2 are self-emissive, meaning unlike LCD panels found on other TVs, there's no backlight, which allows them to display a nearly-perfect contrast ratio in dark rooms, with deep inky blacks and no distracting blooming or halo-effect around bright objects.
 This TV has a unique design, and unlike most TVs, it doesn't even come with a stand, as it's designed to be mounted flush to your wall with the included slim wall mount.

 Our Verdict